DaveMcCauley/changelog/README.md

 This is a log of what I do ~~every day~~ most days.
 What tech I work with.
 And projects I build.

+### 2022-08-02
+* Built a responsive grid system using CSS grid with SASS for a design system.

+### 2022-07-28
+* Wrote a complex custom validator for express-validator.
+* Built relational API using Mongoose. `.populate()` is improved, but still needed some manual tweaking for performance.
+* Wrote the docs and tests for above.
+Highly detailed.

 ### 2022-05-20
 * Wrote docs for design system typography styles